Walking

 Fitness

-workout?
 It's largely a matter of pace and distance.
-When you' re walking for
+When you' re walking for exercise,

-exercise, you don't saunter, stroll, or shuffle.
-Instead, you move out at a
+you don't saunter, stroll, or shuffle.
+Instead, you move out at a steady clip

-steady clip that is brisk enough to make your heart beat faster and cause you
+that is brisk enough to make your heart beat faster and cause you to breathe

-back straight and abdomen flat.
-Toes should point straight ahead and arms
+straight and abdomen flat.
+Toes should point straight ahead and arms should

-foot and roll forward to drive off the ball of the foot.
-Walking only on the
+and roll forward to drive off the ball of the foot.
+Walking only on the ball of

-ball of the foot, or in a flat-footed style, may cause fatigue and
+the foot, or in a flat-footed style, may cause fatigue and soreness.

-but don't strain for distance.
-When walking up or down hills, or at a very
+don't strain for distance.
+When walking up or down hills, or at a very rapid

 What to Wear When